kaliflowerx3/ZoltriTWserver/mafiaevent.md

 the token to tier ratio might change depending on how many games we run like if we only run 6 games then tokens' value changes

+## commands
+- /mafia vote <player>: vote for player to kill
+- /mafia register: register for a game
+- /mafia listplayers: lists players and indicates if dead

-subject to change, check discord for updates
+### subject to change, check discord for updates